 Remote Desktop Protocol (RDP) enables users to control the host PC from another device remotely for file transfer or technical support ( On Windows 7 and later OSes, RDP means Remote Desktop Connection.).
-Nevertheless, there are chances that you fail to use Remote Desktop in Windows 10 and receive a message like “Remote Desktop can’t connect to the remote for one of these reasons…” or “Remote Desktop can’t find the computer …”.
+Nevertheless, there are chances that you fail to use Remote Desktop in Windows 10 or Windows 11 and receive a message like “Remote Desktop can’t connect to the remote for one of these reasons…” or “Remote Desktop can’t find the computer …”.

-There certainly are various possible reasons that can cause the Remote Desktop connection failure and you can troubleshoot the issue through some methods, including enabling Remote Desktop, disabling WDDM in Group Policy Editor, and so on.
-If you can’t fix the problem effectively, resetting and reinstalling Windows 10 Remote Desktop might be a helpful solution.
+There certainly are various possible reasons that can cause Remote Desktop connection failure.
+You can troubleshoot the issue through some methods, including enabling Remote Desktop, disabling WDDM in Group Policy Editor, and so on.
+If you can’t fix the problem effectively, resetting and reinstalling Windows 10/11 Remote Desktop might be a helpful solution.

 How to reinstall Remote Desktop on Windows 10/11

 Step 2.
-Go to the Remote tab, check the box before “Allow remote connecton to this computer” and click “OK”.
+Go to the Remote tab, check the box before “Allow remote connections to this computer”, and click “OK”.

 Step 3.
-Reboot your computer and Windows 10 will reinstall Remote Desktop automatically.
+Reboot your computer, and Windows 10/11 will reinstall Remote Desktop automatically.

 Free alternative to Remote Desktop in Windows 10/11

 If you still can't connect to another computer after reinstalling Remote Desktop in Windows 10/11, why not consider a free and easy-to-use alternative to Remote Desktop, AnyViewer?
 Compared with Remote Desktop, it has the advantages listed below: